Canada Faqs

 • Certain benefits paid to partnerships or shareholders

-An employee needs the copy of his T4 after end of a calendar year to report his income on his personal income tax return.
+An employee needs a copy of his T4 after the end of a calendar year to report his income on his personal income tax return.
 For both, the employee and the employer, this document is not shared with a third party unless required, as it contains confidential information.

 To view a sample copy of T4, please click the link below or contact RKB Accounting.